depletionmode/divination/README.rst

 --------

-*divination* is a python package that exposes a simple interface for transacting with physical memory and IO space on Windows (10+).
+*divination* is a python package that exposes a simple interface for transacting with physical memory and IO space - cross platform (currently Windows10 and Linux).

-IO and physical memory regions are mapped into the usermode process and are read directly with the assistance of pywin32 memory primitives.
+IO and physical memory regions are mapped into the usermode process and are read directly with the assistance of pywin32 memory primitives on Windows and <TODO> on Linux.

-The module requires a resident kernel-mode driver.
+To function, the module requires a resident kernel-mode driver.

 Features
 --------

 * Reading PCI configuration space
-* Reading MSRs (writing MSRs currently unimplemented)
+* Reading MSRs (writing MSRs - TODO)
 * Mapping and RW from/to IO regions
-* Mapping and RW from/to physical memory regions (currently unimplemented)
+* Mapping and RW from/to physical memory regions (TODO)

 Dependencies
 ------------

-* pywin32
+* (Windows) pywin32
+* (Linux) <TODO>

 Installation
 ------------